ssmodish/blog-app-api/instructions-Part1.md

 **cors** handles cross origin requests

+More documentation on these is available at [Expressjs.com](https://expressjs.com/)

 **dotenv** loads the `.env` into system variables - used to keep them secret

 **nodemon** restarts the server when it detects changes in our code files so we don't have to.